richpeck/exception_handler/README.md

 ---

-If you're interested in how the system works, the most important thing is that *it doesn't matter* which errors Ruby/Rails raises - they *all* need to be wrapped in a [valid HTTP response](https://www.w3.org/Protocols/rfc2616/rfc2616-sec6.html).
+The most important thing to note is that *it doesn't matter* which errors Ruby/Rails raises - they *all* need to be wrapped in a [valid HTTP response](https://www.w3.org/Protocols/rfc2616/rfc2616-sec6.html).
+All transactions online are handled through HTTP, and as such, it pays to understand how it works.

 Whilst HTTP has 5 categories of response code, only two are used to denote errors ([`4xx`](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#4xx_Client_errors) + [`5xx`](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#5xx_Server_errors)):